acmsigsoft/EmpiricalStandards/docs/EngineeringResearch.md

 <method>

-- [ ]   Empirically evaluates the proposed artifact using:
+- [ ]   empirically evaluates the proposed artifact using:
   [action research](https://github.com/acmsigsoft/EmpiricalStandards/blob/master/docs/ActionResearch.md), in which the researchers intervene in a real organization using the artifact,
   a [case study](https://github.com/acmsigsoft/EmpiricalStandards/blob/master/docs/CaseStudy.md) in which the researchers observe a real organization using the artifact,
   a [controlled experiment](https://github.com/acmsigsoft/EmpiricalStandards/blob/master/docs/Experiments.md) in which human participants use the artifact,